natwoshoes/ObjectDetectionModel_LatitudeAI/README.md

 ### Feature Engineering
 We developed several key features to enhance our system's capabilities:
-- Automatic calculation of object dimensions based on class categories
 - Integration of vehicle orientation estimation using map priors
-- Depth-aware object positioning with accurate scale estimation
+- Depth aware object positioning with accurate scale estimation

 ## Results and Key Findings